nitindermohan/oak-new-docs/content/docs/getting-started/oak-environment/your-first-orchestrator.md

 In this guide, we'll perform a Single Machine Setup.
 This setup is the easiest way to get started with Oakestra with a single Cluster managed by a single machine.
 To do so, we'll install the **Root Orchestrator** and the **Cluster Orchestrator** together, as shown in the following figure.

-After the Orhcestators are up and running, you can add Edge Devices as workers to your cluster (see: [Add Edge Devices (Workers) to Your Setup](/docs/getting-started/oak-environment/add-edge-devices-workers-to-your-setup/)).
+After the orchestrators are up and running, you can add Edge Devices as workers to your cluster (see: [Add Edge Devices (Workers) to Your Setup](/docs/getting-started/oak-environment/add-edge-devices-workers-to-your-setup/)).

 ![Deploy everything on a single machine](deploy-orch.png)